-During the first quarter of 2016, we committed to invest up to \$21.1 million in the development and construction of the Henderson Medical Plaza, an MOB located on the campus of the Henderson Hospital.
-Henderson Hospital, which is owned and operated by a subsidiary of UHS, is a newly constructed, 130-bed acute care hospital that was completed and opened during the fourth quarter of 2016.
-Henderson Medical Plaza, which contains approximately 78,800 rentable square feet, is scheduled to be completed and opened during the first quarter of 2017.
+In April, 2017, the recently constructed Henderson Medical Plaza MOB received its certificate of occupancy.
+Henderson Medical Plaza is located on the campus of the Henderson Hospital Medical Center, a newly constructed acute care hospital that is owned and operated by a subsidiary of UHS and was completed and opened during the fourth quarter of 2016.
 A ground lease has been executed between the limited liability company that owns the MOB and a subsidiary of UHS, the terms of which include a seventy-five year lease term with two, ten-year renewal options at the lessee's option at an adjusting lease rate.
-We have invested \$9.5 million on the development and construction of this MOB as of December 31, 2016.
+We have invested net cash of approximately \$12.4 million on the development and construction of this MOB as of December 31, 2017.